raganwald-deprecated/homoiconic/2012/12/end_of_days_ellipses.md

 3. When people suggest that you have to choose between JavaScript an expressive code, they are offering a false dichotomy.
 4. If today isn't the end of the world, it may instead be the day hell froze over.

-Fine print: Of course, `ellipses` introduces an extra function call and may not be the best choice in a highly performance-critical piece of code.
+Fine print: Of course, `ellipsis` introduces an extra function call and may not be the best choice in a highly performance-critical piece of code.
 Then again, using `arguments` is considerably slower than directly accessing argument bindings, so if the performance is that critical, maybe you shouldn't be using a variable number of arguments in that section.

 You be the judge.